AlttiRi/base85/README.md

 ```bash
 npm install git+https://github.com/AlttiRi/base85.git
 ```
-No need extra actions, but there is no versioning support.
+No need extra actions, but there is no convinient versioning support.

 ### Only the required file
 Or just copy-paste the file from the repo.
 It's standalone.